Vocational Independence Program

-The NYIT Vocational Independence Program (VIP) is a three-year certificate program for students with moderate to significant learning disabilities, including those with a diagnosis of high functioning autism or an autism spectrum disorder.
-Our mission is to maximize the potential of individuals with learning differences to enable them to lead successful, independent lives.
-The Vocational Independene Program is officially designated by the U.S. Department of Education as a Comprehensive Transition and Post-Secondary (CTP) program, a designation that allows VIP students to be considered for specific types of financial aid: Pell Grants, Federal Supplemental Educational Opportunity Grants (FSEOG), and work study funds.
+The NYIT Vocational Independence Program (VIP) is a college-based three-year certificate program for students with moderate to significant learning differences, including those with a diagnosis of high-functioning autism or an autism spectrum disorder.
+The mission of the Vocational Independence Program is to maximize the potential of individuals with learning differences to enable them to lead successful, independent lives.
+The Vocational Independence Program is designated by the U.S. Department of Education as a Comprehensive Transition and Post-Secondary (CTP) program, a designation that allows VIP students to be considered for specific types of financial aid: Pell Grants, Federal Supplemental Educational Opportunity Grants (FSEOG), and work-study funds.

 VIP classes are kept small to support a student’s transition to a college environment.
 Community-based internships and training in independent living and social skills supplement formal classes.
 A unique aspect of VIP is that it is the only transition program in the country with an extensive classroom and experiential travel-training curriculum during a student’s first two years.
 Students who qualify through an ongoing appraisal process may enroll in NYIT credit courses.

 Students receive grades and/or assessments for all aspects of the program, including lecture classes, vocational instruction, and independent living instruction.
 Instructors provide students with course outlines and objectives at the start of each semester.

 The program’s support structure is strong, the student to staff ratio is better than 1:3.
 Each student has at least four advisers/counselors who coordinate the academic, budgeting, vocational, and social dimensions of the student’s program.
 A full-time director of residential life, a full-time medical director, and trained resident advisors staff the program’s residence hall, providing 24/7 support for students.